Meet Our Staff

 Tina Morris-Anderson

-Staff Chaplain, WakeMed Raleigh Campus and WakeMed Center for Community Health
+Staff Chaplain and Health Equity Program Coordinator at WakeMed Center for Community Health

-Reverend Tina Morris-Anderson provides pastoral care to cardiovascular patients, families and staff.
-She is also responsible for chaplaincy research for the department.
-In addition to serving as a staff chaplain, she serves as the Stress Counselor in WakeMed’s outpatient Cardiac Rehab Program.
-An ordained Baptist minister, Tina holds bachelor's, master's and master's of busines administration degrees from Duke University, and a masters in pastoral counseling from Regent University in Virginia Beach, VA.
-Morris-Anderson lives in Raleigh with her husband Paul; they are the proud parents of two sons, Paul II and Noah.
+Reverend Tina Morris-Anderson provides spiritual care support and counseling for the WakeMed Center for Community Health and for WakeMed Home Health.
+She also leads for chaplaincy research for the WakeMed Spiritual Care department.
+An ordained Baptist minister, Tina holds a bachelor's, master's and master of business administration (MBA) from Duke University as well as a master's in pastoral counseling from Regent University.
+She has worked in the public, private and non-profit sectors and performs as a professional vocalist.
+Morris-Anderson lives in Raleigh with her husband Paul; they are the proud parents of two sons: Paul II and Noah.

 Jesse O'Neal